ireaneus/aws-saa/README.md

 > Horizontal scaling is achieved by adding additional machines into a pool of resources, each providing the same service.

 Elasticity is

+## Tiered Application Design

+Architectuarally, applications consiste of three tiers: The **presentation tier**, interation with the comsumer of the app.
+The **logic tier** which delivers the application functionality.
+The **data tier**, which controls interaction with a database.

+## Encryption

+Encryption is either symmetrical or asymmetrical Asymmetrical has a public and private key for encryption

+>Encryption at rest
+>Encryption in transit

 ## S3 notes